 Ken and Harriet walking along the old donkey tracks ….

 Harriet looking over the coastal windswept slopes to the Mediterranean sea …..

 Rough steps form a section in the path ….

 An end portion of a retaining wall ….

 A small terrace area for growing crops on…..

-Village of Vernazza ….. the fourth village on the sea …. ancient stone built buildings painted in traditional colours of ochre, terracotta and chocolate brown.
+Village of Vernazza ….. the fourth village on the sea …. ancient stone-built buildings painted in traditional colours of ochre, terracotta and chocolate brown.
 The track descends to the village down narrow stone steps down past garden plots on terraces.
-The village had an original stone tower as look out for invading pirates from previous centuries.
-The village has a man made stone harbour wall to protect the fishing boats from stormy weather.
+The village had an original stone tower as a lookout for invading pirates from previous centuries.
+The village has a man-made stone harbour wall to protect the fishing boats from stormy weather.